atulkamble/argocd-app/README.md

-Here’s the cleaned-up, student-ready version.

-## Argo CD GitOps Deployment on AWS EKS
+# Argo CD GitOps Deployment on AWS EKS

 **Objective:** Create an EKS cluster, install Argo CD, connect a GitHub repository, deploy an Nginx application using GitOps, and clean up the environment.